Table of Contents

 Twin sister Kayla who has had the flu will be racing next week.

-17-year-old Kyla (98) (PB 11.93, in 2013), clocked 7.87 at the Simplot Games at Pocatello, Idaho.
-The performance puts her in around 12.11 shape for the 100m.
-Richardson who struggled with injuries last year is trying to make the promising women’s 4×100 relay team at the SEA Games.
-The Season leader for the Philippines in the 60m is Princess Joy Griffey with 7.54 (around 11.78 on calculation).
+17-year-old Kyla (98) (PB 11.93, in 2013) clocked 7.87 at the Simplot Games at Pocatello, Idaho.
+The performance puts her in around 12.11 shapes for the 100m.
+Richardson, who struggled with injuries last year, is making the promising women’s 4×100 relay team at the SEA Games.
+The Philippines’ Season leader in the 60m is Princess Joy Griffey with 7.54 (around 11.78).

-Kyla returns from injury
+Kyla returns from injury.

-Kyla with coach Jon Gilmer at the track oval.
-Kyla Richardson returned from a 6-week foot injury (non-running related) to time 12.09s at the South California Bronco Invite (2012 PB 12.00) Her twin Kayla timed 11.99s in the100m and the best time of 24.57 in the 200m dash.
+With coach Jon Gilmer at the track oval.
+She returned from a 6-week foot injury (non-running related) to 12.09s at the South California Bronco Invite (2012 PB 12.00).
+Her twin Kayla timed 11.99s in the100m and the best time of 24.57 in the 200m dash.

 Young Fil-Heritage Sprinters Lead Charge (Apr 10)

 Young sprinters of Filipino origin both delivered excellent performances at the Arcadia Invitational last weekend.
-Kayla Richardson who turns 15 next month, broke the 15-year-old Best Mark of Baynard (25.04 last year), with a new personal best of 24.52 (-0.3) winning the seeded (second timed final) at the Arcadia Invite.
+Kayla Richardson, who turns 15 next month, broke the 15-year-old Best Mark of Baynard (25.04 last year), with a new personal best of 24.52 (-0.3), winning the seeded (second timed final) at the Arcadia Invite.

-Kyla and Kayla Richardson GOOD JOB!
+Kyla and Kayla Richardson, GOOD JOB!

 15-year-old Fil-Heritage athletes Kayla Richardson and Kyla Richardson both qualified for CIF Prelims California.
-Kayla finished second in the 100m in a wind-aided 11.89, while Kyla finished fifth in 12.20 and also qualified.
-Kayla clocked a windy 24.20 in the 200m.
-Kayla official best times are 11.93 and 24.52, while Kyla is 11.93 and 24.12.
+Kayla finished second in the 100m in a wind-aided 11.89, while Kyla finished fifth in 12.20 and qualified.
+She clocked a windy 24.20 in the 200m.
+Kayla’s official best times are 11.93 and 24.52, while Kyla’s is 11.93 and 24.12.
 Last weekend Kyla

-broke her personal best to tie her twins personal best time.
+broke her personal best to tie her twin’s personal best time.

 You can view the All-Time Ranking List here for Filipina 100m

 Sarah Vitug carried on her last 2 weeks with 4:32 and 4:30.
-Vitug who has a PB of 4:27.65(less than 3 seconds from the National Record) will see action at the PNG with the SEA Games qualification mark of 4:21 as the criteria.
+Vitug, who has a PB of 4:27.65(less than 3 seconds from the National Record), will see action at the PNG with the SEA Games qualification mark of 4:21 as the criteria.

 Fil-Heritage 2013 January-February (Amended)